 Students with a wide range of majors study internationally through Global Exchanges, and many of them are upperclassmen who earn credit toward their major coursework.
 Because Global Exchange participants are enrolled at FSU during the experience, this enables them to meet FSU’s residency requirement for the last 30 hours of their degree programs.
 This fall 11 FSU students will study at nine international partner universities in seven different countries: France, Germany, Netherlands, Spain, United Kingdom, Japan, and South Korea.
 The majority of Global Exchange students go out in spring.

-A Global Exchange also fulfills the sustained experience requirement for the Global Citizenship Certificate (GCC) and fulfills the international engagement area requirement of the Garnet and Gold Scholar Society (GGSS).
-Additionally, students enrolled in both GCC and GGSS who want to go on an exchange are eligible to apply for a special scholarship.
+A Global Exchange also fulfills the sustained experience requirement for the Global Citizenship Certificate (GCC).
+Additionally, students enrolled in the GCC who want to go on an exchange are eligible to apply for a special scholarship.

 Students can enroll in a zero-credit hour course to complete FSU's Scholarship in Practice requirement.
 Be sure to talk to your advisor if you're interested in having your Global Exchange count toward that.

 Interested in reading more about FSU’s Global Exchange options?
 Visit globalexchanges.fsu.edu.